 Morzine is located in the very heart of the Portes du Soleil ski area which is regarded as one of the largest and best ski areas in the Wolrd.
 The resort of Morzine itself sits at an altitude of 1000m and has multiple ski lifts that depart from the centre of the village taking you up to 1600m on the Pleney pistes and 1756m on the Super Morzine side within minutes with its high-speed modern lift system.
 The highest point in the Portes du Soleil is in fact 2254m.

-Morzine is a buzzing ski resort and unlike many other alpine resorts, it has a large permanent population who live and work here and who are lucky enough to call it home.
+Morzine is a buzzing ski resort and unlike many other alpine resorts, it has a large permanent population who are lucky enough to call Morzine home, living and working in the thriving town.
 Morzine is full of superb bars, restaurants and shops with a fantastic apres-ski scene also.
 There are multiple ski equipment shops, supermarkets, banks and more on hand to make your ski holiday in Morzine very easy.
 Just ask our friendly team if you need to find anything in Morzine during your ski holiday and I'm sure we will have the answer.

 Getting to Morzine is very easy